Monkey Bay

 Monkey Bay or Lusumbwe is a town in Mangochi which is in the Mangochi District in the Southern Region of Malawi.
 The town is on the shore of Lake Malawi and is one of the main ports on Lake Malawi.
 The population of Monkey Bay was 14,955 according to the 2018 census.
 Monkey Bay is 206 km from Lilongwe, Malawi's capital city, and 253 km from Blantyre.
 Monkey Bay is a tourist resort and is often travelled through on the road to Cape Maclear.

 History

 Monkey Bay was ruled by the Muslim Yao chief and slave trader, Mponda, during the 1880s.

+In 1905 the explorer Mary Hall passed through here as she became the first woman to travel the length of Africa from Cape Town to Cairo.

 In the late 19th century, the first Bishop of Likoma, Chauncy Maples, drowned near Monkey Bay in Lake Malawi.
 In the 1960s, there was a Fisheries Research Laboratory in Monkey Bay, funded by the then-Nyasaland colonial government.

 Geography

 Monkey Bay is on the shore of Lake Malawi and is one of the main ports on Lake Malawi.
 It is at an elevation of 1630 ft.